-Twenty Minutes into the Future: Some episodes could get pretty bad about this.
 Pity that by the 1990's we hadn't even traveled to the nearest galaxy yet.
+And we never will.

 The episode "The Elegy" lays out a distinct timeline; a trio of spacemen from 2185 discover a cemetery on a distant asteroid consisting of a replica of daily life on Earth that was supposedly started in 1973, and mention a nuclear war having happened in the 1980's.

 Unbuilt Trope: The episode "Five Characters in Search of an Exit" milked the concept of sentient toys for all its inherent horror and existential angst about three decades before Toy Story made the idea famous.
 The ending, where we find out that the titular five characters are actually dolls dumped in a Salvation Army bin by their owner, is absolutely terrifying.

 According to Billy Mumy (who played him), Anthony from "It's A Good Life" is honestly trying to make the world a better place, he simply doesn't grasp that what makes him happy isn't best for everyone.
 In short, his immaturity prevents him from taking other's views into consideration.
 This is explored further in the short story on which the episode is based.
 A notable example excluded from the episode is his reanimating a man's corpse after hearing his widow mourn his death, much to her (and everybody else's) horror.
 The town folk mostly try to avoid any negative thoughts at all after that, because Anthony might make things so much worse by trying to make them better.

 Jagger from "I Am the Night-Color me Black".